Tag Archive for: body condition

 Step 7: Balanced diet

 Make sure the diet is balanced—if your horse’s diet is unbalanced from a protein, vitamin and mineral perspective it is likely that this will prevent your horse from gaining weight, regardless of how much you are feeding it.
 Using the FeedXL nutrition software will make sure your horse’s diet is balanced and that there are no deficiencies which may be preventing weight gain.
-If you’re not already a member, click here to learn more about our plans and start your free trial.
+If you’re not already a member, click here to learn more about our plans and get started for free today.

 A warning about “Weight Gain” diets